wdr123/sfda_aug/Readme.txt

 --------------------------------------------------------------------------------------------

-Code for Source-Data Free Multi-Source Domain Adaptation for Unsupervised  Object Detection
+Code for Text as a Bridge: Multi-Source Free Domain Adaptation for Object Detection

 --------------------------------------------------------------------------------------------